dojo/routing/README.md

 ##### State History

-The state history uses, the browsers history API, `pushState()` and `replaceState()` to add or modify history entries.
+The state history uses the browser's history API, `pushState()` and `replaceState()`, to add or modify history entries.
 The state history manager requires server-side support to work effectively.

 ##### Memory History